GAIA-X4PLC-AAD/ontology-management-base/docs/ontologies/concepts.md

 - The validator discovers the relevant OWL and SHACL files via catalogs.
 - Inference expands the data graph before SHACL validation.

+## Interactive Class Diagrams

+Class pages embed **WebVOWL** for interactive ontology visualization.
+The viewer loads the OWL file via the published raw GitHub URL and renders an interactive graph directly in the docs.